bjchaudhari29/BatchBoost_DSLProject/README.md

 ## Using

-File [`batchboost.py`](https://github.com/maciejczyzewski/batchboost/tree/master/batchboost.py) should be portable, just copy into your path and write the following:
+File [`batchboost.py`] is portable, just copy into your path and write the following:

 ```python3
 from batchboost import BatchBoost